 HIV and Children and Adolescents (HIVinfo) – This fact sheet in question-and-answer format discusses how children and adolescents become infected with HIV, as well as new HIV diagnoses, HIV risk factors, treatment, and medication adherence challenges among children and adolescents.
 Also available in Spanish.

-Youth and Young Adult Clients: Ryan White HIV/AIDS Program, 2018 (Health Resources and Services Administration) – This fact sheet summarizes selected demographic characteristics of youth and young adults 13 to 24 years old in the Ryan White HIV/AIDS Program (RWHAP).
-About one in 25 (4%) of the approximately 519,000 RWHAP clients in 2018 were youth and younger adults.
-Among these young clients, about 6% had unstable housing, 70% lived at or below the federal poverty level, and 76% were virally suppressed.
+Youth and Young Adult Clients: Ryan White HIV/AIDS Program, 2020 (Health Resources and Services Administration) – This fact sheet summarizes selected demographic characteristics of youth and young adults 13 to 24 years old in the Ryan White HIV/AIDS Program (RWHAP).
+About one in 30 (3.5%) of the nearly 562,000 RWHAP clients in 2020 were youth and younger adults.
+Among these young clients, about 5% had unstable housing, 70% lived at or below the federal poverty level, and 82% of those receiving RWHAP HIV medical care were virally suppressed.
 More detailed information is provided about these and other demographic characteristics.
+A related slide deck provides an overview of key RWHAP client data for youth and young adults in a series of graphs.

 Youth and HIV: Mainstreaming a Three-Lens Approach to Youth Participation (UNAIDS) – This report outlines a three-part approach for working effectively with youth in efforts to end the HIV epidemic globally.
 This involves working with youth as beneficiaries, engaging with youth as partners, and supporting youth as leaders.

-Youth (HIV.gov) – This topic page provides a list, from newest to oldest, of nearly 100 recent HIV.gov blog items focusing on youth, HIV prevention, treatment, health communication, and related issues.
+Youth (HIV.gov) – This topic page provides a list, from newest to oldest, of approximately 100 HIV.gov blog items focusing on youth, HIV prevention, treatment, health communication, and related issues.

-- High Rates of Undiagnosed HIV Among Youth
+- One-Fifth of All U.S. HIV Diagnoses Were Among Youth

-- Low Rates of Linkage to HIV Care Among Youth
+- Youth Have the Lowest Rates of Linkage to HIV Care and Viral Suppression

-- Young Black Men and Women Represented the Majority of Youth Living with HIV
+- Young Black Women Make Up the Majority of All Young Women Living with HIV

-- Increasing PrEP Use Among Youth with HIV
+- HIV Pre-Exposure Prophylaxis (PrEP) Use Among Youth

 HIV Surveillance Reports and Data Analyses

-HIV Surveillance – Adolescents and Young Adults (CDC) – This slide set provides extensive information about HIV and AIDS diagnoses and trends for two age groups: 13 to 19 years and 20 to 24 years.
-The data generally cover the period 2009 to 2013, and include breakdowns by gender, race/ethnicity, transmission category, and geographic area.
+HIV Surveillance – Adolescents and Young Adults 2018 (preliminary) (CDC) – This slide set provides extensive information about HIV and AIDS diagnoses and trends for two age groups: 13 to 19 years and 20 to 24 years.
+The data generally cover the period 2010 to 2017, and include breakdowns by gender, race/ethnicity, transmission category, and geographic area.

-National HIV Curriculum: HIV in Adolescents and Young Adults (AIDS Education and Training Center, University of Washington, and other partners) - This is the second lesson in the Curriculum’s Key Populations module.
+National HIV Curriculum: HIV in Adolescents and Young Adults (AIDS Education and Training Center, University of Washington, and other partners, updated 2020) – This is the second lesson in the Curriculum’s Key Populations module.
 It includes detailed information on many topics, including:

 - Epidemiology of HIV in adolescents and young adults